sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 1. Check out a new branch in the [sourcegraph/website](https://github.com/sourcegraph/website) repository.
 1. Ensure documentation is up-to-date with everything listed under the `Unreleased changes` section in the [CHANGELOG](../../CHANGELOG.md).
 Do not edit the `CHANGELOG.md` file yet.
-1. Update every old version number in the documentation to be the version number you are releasing.
-[Use search to do this](https://sourcegraph.sgdev.org/search?q=repo:%5Egithub%5C.com/sourcegraph/website%24+server%5C:2).
+1. Update the old version number in the documentation to be the version number you are releasing [by editing this React component](https://github.com/sourcegraph/website/blob/master/src/components/ServerVersionNumber.tsx).
 1. Regenerate the site settings docs by running the last two commands mentioned under https://github.com/sourcegraph/website#documentation-pages
 1. Create the PR on the website repository, but do not merge it yet.